 “In short: SRS is NOT BETTER than OTHER SYSTEMS.
 This is THE ONLY system.
 This is simply how memory works.
 Either you do a spaced repetition or you lose a memory trace (or, worse, waste time on unnecessary, or even harmful repetition).”

-Why this is so great
+Why this is great

 Some caveats